jwilger/nixos-config/modules/gaming/README.md

 sudo systemctl stop steam-gaming.service
 ```

-### Streaming from SteamLink
+### Streaming from Moonlight

 Once paired:
-1. Open SteamLink app on AppleTV
+1. Open Moonlight app on AppleTV
-2. Select your computer from the list
+2. Select "gregor" from discovered hosts
+3. Choose "Desktop" or specific game from list
-3. Games will stream at 4K@60Hz
+4. Games stream at up to 4K@60Hz (adapts to network conditions)

 Both your COSMIC desktop and the gaming session run simultaneously with independent audio streams.